Moler

-Moler, previously called Snuff, are an Australian Indie power pop band which formed in 1993 as a three-piece with founding mainstays Helen Cattanach on bass guitar and lead vocals and Julien Poulson on lead guitar.
+Moler, previously called Snuff, are an Australian indie power pop band which formed in 1993 as a three-piece with founding mainstays Helen Cattanach on bass guitar and lead vocals and Julien Poulson on lead guitar.
 They had a changing line-up of drummers and sometimes worked as a four-piece with a keyboardist.
 Their sole studio album, Golden Duck, was released in October 1997 via Infectious/Mushroom with Lindsay Gravina producing.
 They also issued eight extended plays (EPs) before they disbanded in 2001.

 At the ARIA Music Awards of 1998, Golden Duck was nominated for the Best Rock Album.
 In November they opened the Mushroom 25 Live concert.
 According to Australian musicologist, Ian McFarlane, "[they] built-up a buzz around the [local] independent scene with [their] mix of noisy guitar fuzz, hard-driving beats, strident pop melodies and Cattanach's alternately sweet'n'purring and aggressive vocals."
 Moler reformed in 2018, released another EP and performed periodically thereafter.

+In March 2026, Moler released their second studio album 69.

 History

-1993-1995: Snuff
+1993–1995: Snuff

 Moler were formed as an indie guitar pop trio, Snuff, in Melbourne in 1993 by Helen Cattanach on bass guitar and lead vocals, David Peacock on drums and Julien Poulson on lead guitar.
 Cattanach (ex-T-Bones) and Poulson (ex-Snappers) had been members of the Stiff Kittens, which gigged in Melbourne before relocating to Hong Kong where the pair formed Kick House.
 The pair reformed the Stiff Kittens in London in 1992 with Rob "Viva" Lastdrager on drums and vocals (ex-Snappers, T-Bones) and Richard Webb on lead vocals and guitar (ex-Strange Fruit, T-Bones).
 That group issued an extended play, As You Walk, via London-based label, Psychic Records.
 The members returned to Australia.
 In 1994, Snuff released a five-track EP, Driven, via Fat Buddha Records with Lindsay Gravina producing.